Ossarce/Tribute-to-House-Music/README.md

 # Tribute-to-House-Music
-First Website I made using, HTML, CSS, VanillaJS and Bootstrap
+First Website I made using, HTML, CSS and Bootstrap